se-buw/fm-playground/README.md

-# Z3 Playground
+# FM Playground
-A Z3 playground using the Monaco Editor and wasm compiled version of Z3.
+A Formal Method playground for limboole and z3 with Monaco Editor

 ## Requirements